 Support

-SHS has medical providers, registered dieticians, and behavioral health providers available for students.
+SHS has medical providers, registered dietitians, and behavioral health providers available for students.

 SHS medical providers will obtain a medical history, order testing, and collaborate with the individual to find the best pathway towards health depending on their needs and goals.
 This will involve an examination, check-ins for support, and monitoring with laboratory testing.
 For some the addition of medication will also be appropriate.

-SHS registered dieticians can work with individuals to learn about food choices that can avoid spikes and drops in blood sugar.
+SHS registered dietitians can work with individuals to learn about food choices that can avoid spikes and drops in blood sugar.
 They also have valuable perspectives and strategies for building a positive relationship with food.
-The registered dieticians consider the reality of each individual’s living situation and food access in order to make realistic and achievable goals.
+The registered dietitians consider the reality of each individual’s living situation and food access in order to make realistic and achievable goals.
+More information about PCOS is available in this video created by your student health dietitians.

 SHS behavioral health team can help manage mental health challenges like depression, anxiety, and disordered eating that can be associated with PCOS.
 Individuals struggling with their mental health can find ways to cope using tools like talk therapy and cognitive behavioral therapy.